You can go on any sort of diet for a short while and be “okay,” but eventually an unhealthy diet will catch up with you.

 In Finland, the dietary intake of vitamin D in vegans was insufficient to maintain serum 25-hydroxyvitamin D and parathyroid hormone concentrations within normal ranges in the winter, which appeared to have a negative effect on long-term BMD

-The effects of a vitamin D deficiency might not be obvious right away, but they will show up in the long term.
+The effects of a vitamin D deficiency might not be obvious right away, but they will show up over the long term.
+Most symptoms aren’t life threatening, things like restless leg syndrome, but they will have an impact on the quality of your life.

 The only substantial dietary sources of vitamin D are animal products (they also make vitamin D from the sun), but that’s not an option for vegans.